rhenium/aclog/README.md

 cd worker_node && bundle install && cd ..
 cd frontend && npm install && cd ..

-gem install foreman
+foreman run
-foreman run # will run all components in foreground
+# will run all components in foreground (this currently listens tcp/3000 (backend), tcp/3001 (frontend), tcp/3002 (reverse proxy)
+# you will be able to access your aclog at http://localhost:8001/
 ```

 ## Special Thanks